brooklabteam/E2M2/index.md

 ---

-The application window has now closed.
-Applications were due on <strong>Friday, September 16, 2022</strong>.
-Applicants have already been informed of their application status.
-For interested future applicants, please check back in ~September 2023 for updated plans for next year's course.
+The application window will open in September 2023.
+Please check back at this website for updates.

 <!--